-The instructions below step through a simple Python data transformation.
+The instructions below will guide you through a simple Python data transformation.
 If you are just getting started with data transformation, consider going through the batch pipeline tutorial for Pipeline Builder or Code Repositories first.

 This dataset contains data about meteorites that have been found on Earth.
 Note that the data has been cleaned to make it easier to work with.

 The dataset includes name, mass, classification, and other identifying information for each meteorite, along with the year it was discovered and coordinates of where it was found.
-It’s good practice to open the CSV to review the data before uploading it into Foundry.
+It is good practice to open the CSV to review the data before uploading it into Foundry.

 Get started by creating a Python code repository.